waydabber/betterdisplaycli/README.md

 ### Prerequisites

-- XCode or XCode Developer Tools must be installed (enter `xcode-select --install`).
 - [BetterDisplay](https://betterdisplay.pro) v2.2.0 or later must be installed.

 ### Automated installation via Homebrew

+1. Install XCode.
 1. Enter `brew install waydabber/betterdisplay/betterdisplaycli`

+### Compiled version available from download

+1. Download the compiled, signed, notarized version from [Releases](https://github.com/waydabber/betterdisplaycli/releases).
+1. Optionally move the downloaded binary to its permanent location (recommended: `/usr/local/bin`).

-### Manual installation
+### Manual installation from source

 1. Download source package `git clone https://github.com/waydabber/betterdisplaycli`
 2. Enter the downloaded folder: `cd ./betterdisplaycli`
+3. Install XCode.
-3. Enter `sudo make install`.
+4. Enter `sudo make install`.
 This will compile the app and install it under `/usr/local/bin`.

 ... or instead of the last step you can continue like this:

-3. Compile by entering: `swiftc betterdisplaycli.swift`
+5. Compile by entering: `swiftc betterdisplaycli.swift`
-4. Move the compiled `betterdisplaycli` binary to a location where it's easily available in `$PATH`.
+6. Move the compiled `betterdisplaycli` binary to a location where it's easily available in `$PATH`.

 ### Usage